-• Different solutions need to be tested in order to determine which of them best solves the problem, given the criteria and the constraints. (secondary to 4-PS4-3)
+Different solutions need to be tested in order to determine which of them best solves the problem, given the criteria and the constraints. (secondary to 4-PS4-3)

-Science and Engineering Practices Cross-Cutting Concepts Developing and Using Models Modeling in 3-5 builds on K-2 experiences and progresses to building and revising simple models and using models to represent events and design solutions.
-Develop a model using an analogy, example, or abstract representation to describe a scientific principle.
-(4-PS4-1) Constructing Explanations and Designing Solutions Constructing explanations and designing solutions in 3-5 builds on K-2 experiences and progresses to the use of evidence in Patterns Similarities and differences in patterns can be used to sort, classify, and analyze simple rates of change for natural phenomena.
+Science and Engineering Practices Cross-Cutting Concepts Developing and Using Models Modeling in 3-5 builds on K-2 experiences and progresses to building and revising simple models and using models to represent events and design solutions. ■ Develop a model using an analogy, example, or abstract representation to describe a scientific principle.
+(4-PS4-1) Similarities and differences in patterns can be used to sort, classify, and analyze simple rates of change for natural phenomena.
 (4-PS4-1) Similarities and differences in patterns can be used to sort and classify designed products.
-(4-PS4-3)
+(4-PS4-3) Constructing Explanations and Designing Solutions Constructing explanations and designing solutions in 3-5 builds on K-2 experiences and progresses to the use of evidence in constructing explanations that specify variables that describe and predict phenomena and in designing multiple solutions to design problems.